National Code of Practice for the humane control of rabbits

 Background

 There is an expectation that animal suffering associated with pest management be minimised.
 The most humane methods that will achieve the control program’s aims must be used.
 Consideration of animal suffering should occur regardless of the status given to a particular pest species or the extent of the damage or impact created by that pest.
 While the ecological and economic rationales for the control of pests such as the rabbit are frequently documented, little attention has been paid to the development of an ethical framework in which these pests are controlled.
 An ethical approach to pest control includes the recognition of and attention to the welfare of all animals affected directly or indirectly by control programs.
-Ensuring such approaches are uniformly applied as management practices requires the development of agreed Standard Operating Procedures (SOPs) for pest animal control.
-These SOPs are written in a way that describes the procedures involved for each control technique as applied to each of the major pest animal species.
-While SOPs address animal welfare issues applicable to each technique, a Code of Practice (COP) is also required that bring together these procedures into a document which also specifies humane control strategies and their implementation.
-COPs encompass all aspects of controlling a pest animal species.
+Ensuring such approaches are uniformly applied as management practices requires the development of agreed National Standard Operating Procedures (NATSOPs) for pest animal control.
+These NATSOPs are written in a way that describes the procedures involved for each control technique as applied to each of the major pest animal species.
+While NATSOPs address animal welfare issues applicable to each technique, a National Code of Practice (CoP) is also required that bring together these procedures into a document which also specifies humane control strategies and their implementation.
+CoPs encompass all aspects of controlling a pest animal species.
 This includes aspects of best practice principles, relevant biological information, guidance on choosing the most humane and appropriate control technique and how to most effectively implement management programs.

 This code is based on current knowledge and experience in the area of rabbit control and will be revised as required to take into account advances in knowledge and development of new control techniques and strategies.